 and is appreciative of the recognition and financial reward he has received for it.
 All of these things were indicated by the three cards.

 In a dream I had a while back, I visited a tarot reader late at night in a strange place.
 The scene was stereotypical.
 The reader was an older woman,

-Gypsy-like, reading in a Gypsy-like tent.
+dressed in layers of colorful clothing, reading in a tent decked out in mystical symbols and draped with rich cloth.
 A woman had a reading before me.
 Hers had to do with a love relationship.
 I expected an equally mundane

 reading for myself.
 But mine was different.
 The woman told me I needed to focus on what I could do for society.
 Then she drew one card, The Hanged Man.

 She apologized for this!
 But I said it was okay, I understood the meaning of the card, and I accepted it.
 The dream heralded a time of changing perceptions

 for me.
 I have always believed that great joy cannot truly be experienced without at some point suffering great sorrow or loss.
 I understand the necessity

 of sacrifice in our human lives, and thus, I was open to making another; in order to grow and move forward.